johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 of requirements can be inferred from the first few characters of the cookie's name.

-To maximize compatibility with user agents servers SHOULD use prefixes as described below.
+To maximize compatibility with user agents, servers SHOULD use prefixes as described below.

 #### The "__Secure-" Prefix